paginagmbh/redmine-graphs-plugin/README.md

 relative to an ideal schedule.

 * _Spent time_: The total of all time logged to the project
-* _Remaining_: The total estimated time of all open issues (assumes that all issues begin at the project start date
+* _Remaining (Estimated)_: The total estimated time of all open issues (assumes that all issues begin at the project start date
-* _Estimated - Remaining_: the estimated time to complete closed issues on the project.
-This provides a metric for measuring the accuracy of the projects time estimates
+* _Completed Work (Estimated)_: the total estimated time of closed issues on the project.
+Comparing with the spent time provides a metric for measuring the accuracy of the project's time estimates
 * _Due Date_: the target date of the project/version

 ![burndown](/img/burndown.png "Burndown")